 Each test is housed in a tiny plastic chip preloaded with a DNA molecular machine designed to recognize disease-specific molecules.
 The chip is then placed in a common signal cartridge that contains another DNA molecular machine responsible for producing visual signals when disease-specific molecules are detected.

 Multiple units of the same test chip – to test different patient samples for the same disease – or a collection of test chips to detect different diseases could be mounted onto the common cartridge.

 “Having a target-independent signal enhancement step frees up the design possibilities for the recognition element.
 This allows enVision to be programmed as a biochemical computer with varying signals for different combinations of target pathogens.
 This can be very useful to monitor populations for multiple diseases like dengue and malaria simultaneously, or testing for highly mutable pathogens like the flu with high sensitivity and specificity,” said Dr Ho.

 Asst Prof Shao and her team took about a year and a half to develop the enVision platform.
-Building on the current work, the research team is developing a sample preparation module – for extraction and treatment of DNA material – to be integrated with the envision platform to enhance a point-of-care application.
-In addition, the research team foresees that the smartphone app could include more advanced image correction and analysis algorithms to further improve its performance for the real-world application.
+Building on the current work, the research team is developing a sample preparation module – for extraction and treatment of DNA material – to be integrated with the enVision platform to enhance a point-of-care application.
+In addition, the research team foresees that the smartphone app could include more advanced image correction and analysis algorithms to improve its performance for real-world applications further.